Transgender Trump Supporter Proves You Can’t Wear A Trump Hat In Hollywood: Blaire White Attacked [Video]

 Blaire and Joey end the video at home, commenting about their experience.
 Joey says, “You definitely can’t wear a Trump hat in Hollywood.”

-All of Blaire’s videos have been demonetized, meaning that ads no longer run on her videos and so she no longer receives any monetary revenue from them.
+Many of Blaire’s videos have been demonetized, meaning that ads no longer run on her videos and so she no longer receives any monetary revenue from them.
 This makes Blaire one of the many YouTubers outspoken against censorship by YouTube and its parent company, Google.
 Less than a month ago, educational site PragerU brought an official lawsuit against YouTube and Google for illegally discriminating against conservative videos by censoring them.
 Founder Dennis Prager called it an attempt by Google to “restrict non-left political thought.”

 “Google/YouTube censorship is entirely ideologically driven.”